JubaDwidar/GamesArena/README.md

 # Implementation

-    In this project I'm using MVVM Kotlin as an application architecture adopted from the architecture blueprints sample with these design patterns in mind:-
+    In this project I'm using MVVM as an application architecture adopted from the architecture blueprints sample with these design patterns in mind:-

     Repository Pattern
     Facade Pattern